-Intro to Costume Design, an optional afternoon component, will give participants hands-on training and experience in costume designing for the theatre, with over 10,000 costumes, fabrics, and accessories to utilize.
+Intro to Costume Design will give participants hands-on training and experience in costume designing for the theatre, with over 10,000 costumes, fabrics, and accessories to utilize.
 Class time will consist of a brief overview of theatrical costume design basics and the history of clothing, timed team and individual "challenges", and a culminating costume parade at the end of the week.

 Intro to Sewing: $125